 3. Add Cascade Dishwasher Cleaner.

+Does your dishwasher still stink after you’ve removed old food items and cleaned the filter?
+Fear not, there’s still something you can try to remove the unpleasant odor.
 For best results, use a premium dishwasher cleaner and run your empty dishwasher on its longest cycle.

 4. Air Dry.